git-patrickliu/gulp-include-template/README.md

 [![NPM](https://nodei.co/npm/gulp-include-template.png?downloads=true&stars=true)](https://nodei.co/npm/gulp-include-template/)

 This is a gulp plugin to extend artTemplate include function replacing &lt;% include() %> with compiled functions.
+In 0.1.0 version, we add `includeNative` to include native html but not compiled html.
+The syntax is the same with `include` but without passing a `data` object.

 ## Usage